 Canterbury Orthopaedic and Bone Research Association (COBRA)

 Our COBRA team collects data about people who have hip and knee replacement surgeries in the Canterbury region, both prior to surgery and at various periods afterwards.
 Routine follow up periods are currently six months, one year, five years, and now ten years post-surgery.
 A wide range of patient-reported outcome measures are recorded, including about the pain, function, and quality of life experienced.

 COBRA is a private research facility comprising a small number of clinical researchers and a database manager, led by Principal Investigating Surgeon, Professor Gary Hooper, and Director of Clinical Studies, Associate Professor Deborah Snell.

 The data managed by COBRA provides opportunities for researchers to evaluate research questions across many aspects of patient outcomes after having hip and knee arthroplasty.

 Prospective clinical outcome studies

-These are mainly long term prospective outcome studies on various types of total joint replacements.
+We have a number of long-term prospective outcome studies underway researching various types of total joint replacements.

 National Joint Replacement Register